eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 You can use the **Termite** utility to monitor communication and confirm that your device is set up correctly.

 > **Note:** If you are unable to connect Termite to your devkit, install the [ST-LINK driver](https://my.st.com/content/ccc/resource/technical/software/driver/files/stsw-link009.zip) and try again.
+See  [Troubleshooting](../../docs/troubleshooting.md) for additional steps.

 1. Start **Termite**.
 1. Select **Settings**.